joergschultzelutter/secure-aprs-bastion-bot/src/configure/README.md

 # `configure.py`

-This directory contains the [program for creating the configuration file](/docs/configure.md).
+This directory contains the program for creating the configuration file ([documentation](/docs/configure.md)).